wgg2bhccq2-afk/obsidian-mark-and-link/README.md

-# 🔗 Obsidian Mark & Link
+# 🔗 Obsidian Mark e Link

 > **Effortlessly convert selected text or words into Obsidian internal links with a single shortcut.**